PicchiSeba/CV/1.0/C/readme.md

 It looks like what you're searching is not public yet.

-Send me a mail at pseba98+githubRequest@gmail.com to see the content that was supposed to be here.
+Mail me at pseba98+githubRequest@gmail.com to see the content that was supposed to be here.

 Please specify what you're searching (in this case CV_EN_20210304_C)